axpower33/times/readme.txt

 Download the latest version of applications in RAR arhives.
-That's projects for mfc MDI, SDI and console plus WinForms apps with Dlls.
+That's projects for mfc MDI, SDI and console plus WinForms apps and plus with XAML application.
 For correct works of apps it's needed the
 SQL server Express 2014.
 The name of instance is SQLEXPRESS with Fractals  database, table FRSP,